rlk/sht/README.md

 - `sht<real>::sht(int n, int c)`

     Construct a spherical harmonic transform object.
 All internal computation will be performed using the `real` type.
-The frequency domain representation has order n the spatial domain representation has order 2n &times 2n. c gives the number of channels of both.
+The frequency domain representation has order n the spatial domain representation has order 2n &times; 2n. c gives the number of channels of both.

 This object has public attributes for input and output. `S` is a `w` &times; `h` spatial domain image with `c` channels of type `real`. `F` is an `n` &times; `n` frequency domain image with `c` channels of type `real`.
 These images overload the function operator allowing direct access to their contents.